Tobi Onabolu is a storyteller who exists at the intersections between the conceptual, audiovisual, written, and experiential arts.

 Through writing, sound, and performance, Tobi extends this approach to poetry, which has seen him perform internationally including at the Royal Albert Hall, at Soho House with a bespoke installation, and Pakhuis de Zwijger (Amsterdam).

 In 2021, Tobi launched Babouche!, in collaboration with Nigerian designer, kkerele, offering a contemporary re-imagination of the popular eponymous African shoe.
 In his capacity as a cultural strategist, over consecutive years Tobi has helped to deliver, #MyLoveIsBlackLove, an initiative led by dating app Bumble, celebrating love in Britain.

-Between 2018 - 2020, after a number of years spent at leading global creative agencies, Tobi moved to Lagos to spearhead marketing and communications for ART X Lagos, West Africa’s premier international art fair.
-In this post he successfully ran highly impactful marketing campaigns, helping to position the art fair as one of the continent’s leading cultural platforms.
-Highlights included extensive features in publications such as the New York Times, CNN, BBC, and Le Monde.
-Simultaneously, he managed high reaching digital marketing campaigns, with a follower growth of over 120% (25,000 to 60,000 followers) on the @artxlagos Instagram page.
+Between 2018 - 2020, after a number of years spent at leading global creative agencies, Tobi spearheaded communications for ART X Lagos, west Africa’s premier international art fair.
+In this post he successfully ran impactful marketing campaigns, helping to position the art fair as one of the continent’s leading cultural platforms.

-Tobi holds an MA in Africa Studies from SOAS, University of London, with a thesis focussed on his great-uncle, artist Chief Aina Onabolu, who is widely acknowledged and celebrated as the founding father of Nigerian modernism.
-He also holds a Bachelor of Arts in French & Philosophy from Durham University.
+Tobi holds an MA in Africa Studies from SOAS, University of London, with a thesis focussed on his great-uncle, Chief Aina Onabolu, who is widely acknowledged and celebrated as the founding father of Nigerian modernism.
+He also holds a BA in French & Philosophy from Durham University.

 Image credit: Ifebusola Shotunde